bubblewaretech/card-game-rules/cuttle.md

 ### Can I play a two to "counter" a point card?
 How about a scuttle?

-> The single most common question I am asked :-).
-Players who are used to Magic: The Gathering are often surprised to find out that this is not allowed - a two is not a universal counterspell.
-It may only "counter" a one-off, nothing else.
+> It may only "counter" a one-off, nothing else.
+Not points nor scuttles.

 ###  Do Queens protect against "countering" twos?